serverless-components/express/README.md

 <img src="/assets/remove-demo.gif" height="250" align="right">

-If you wanna tear down your entire express infrastructure that was created during deployment, just run `serverless remove`.
+If you wanna tear down your entire express infrastructure that was created during deployment, just run `serverless remove` in the directory containing the `serverless.yml` file.
+The express component will use all the data it needs from out built-in state storage system to delete your relavent cloud resources.
+You can deploy again anytime to bring back your express instance.

 Just like deployment, you could also specify a `--debug` flag for realtime logs from the express component running in the cloud.